 12. Indiana University East

-Indiana University East was founded in the 1970s as a public university.
-Indiana University East serves eastern Indiana and western Ohio students and working learners with several campuses and facilities.
-Indiana University East offers more than 55 academic degrees.
-More than 3,450 students attend classes each year offers on the school’s Richmond campus and online, vying for degrees and diplomas offered by Indiana University East’s seven colleges/schools.
+IU East was founded in the 1970s as a public university.
+IU East serves eastern Indiana and western Ohio students and working learners with several campuses and facilities.
+IU East offers more than 55 academic degrees.
+More than 3,450 students attend classes each year offers on the school’s Richmond campus and online, vying for degrees and diplomas offered by IU East’s seven colleges/schools.

-What We Like: Indiana University East was first established to serve as an academic extension center for Earlham College and then Ball State University and Purdue University.
+What We Like: Indiana University East was first established to serve online students as an academic extension center for Earlham College and then Ball State University and Purdue University.

 Degree: Mathematics, BS